 Sandy701

-I live in the southern US and am a 50-something spouse of an active duty military member.
-We have 2 canine fur-babies.
+I live in the southern US and am an "over-50" spouse of a guy who works in health sciences.
+We have 3 canine fur-babies.

 Up until the spring of 2010, I'd been sticking my head in the sand, not fully acknowledging how much weight I'd truly gained.
 My weight was somewhere over 235.
 My mental image of myself was still at about 130-140 pounds and I did not recognize the fat lady in the mirror.
 I hadn't faced the facts of what I needed to do to drop the weight and keep it off.
 It truly had to be a life change.